StefansAI/LCD-DisplayController/README.md

 </div>
 <br>
 The boards in the picture above are hand wired, but to make it nicer and repeatable there needs to be a PCB layout for both cases.
 The two LCD modules 16x2 and 20x4 have different dimensions and so I changed the design for 2 connectors in parallel, one to be used for the 16x2 module and the other to be used by the 20x4 module.<br>
-Another 4-bit header was added to include reading in more bits that are currently wired to single LEDs on the side of the <a href="https://github.com/StefansAI/TTL-6510-Computer">TTL 6510 computer</a> board Rev A. Rev B will be routed to those headers.
+Another 4-bit header was added to include reading in more bits that are currently wired to single LEDs on the side of the <a href="https://github.com/StefansAI/TTL-6510-Computer">TTL 6510 computer</a> board Rev A. Rev B is now routed to those headers.
 <br>
 <br>
 <div style="text-align: center;">
   <img src="docs/assets/images/layout.png" />
 </div>
 <br>
 The layout is made to plug in the two different sizes of LCD modules and to break off the part only needed for the larger module.
-It has not been turned into an assembly yet, since I'm still working on the Rev B layout for the <a href="https://github.com/StefansAI/TTL-6510-Computer">TTL 6510 computer.</a>
+The PCB had been made at <a href="www.PCBway.com">PCBway.</a>
 <br>
 <br>
 <div style="text-align: center;">